|

 that artists feel in their attempts to assert themselves within

 the larger social landscape.
+Ironically, by

 the 1980s the edginess of film and video installation work had